Discover Rwanda's best kept travel secrets, from hiking Mount Bisoke to watching the stunning Intore dance performances.Read more...

 In three months, up to a million people were killed, violently and cruelly.
 Barely a family was untouched.
 The international media suddenly found Rwanda newsworthy.
 Chilling images filled our TV screens and the scale of the massacre was too great for many of us to grasp.
 Amid the immensity came tiny tales of heroism: of villagers who flatly disobeyed the order to kill or who actively protected their Tutsi neighbours, at great (often fatal) risk to their own lives.
 But these glimpses of humanity were engulfed and lost in the great, surging tide of slaughter that spread across the country.

 On 8 April, just two days after the plane crash, the Rwandan Patriotic Front (RPF) launched a major offensive to end the genocide.
 As they advanced from Uganda, they rescued and liberated Tutsis still hiding in terror from the killers.
-Meanwhile, however, a new Hutu government, based on the MRND and supporting parties, was formed in Kigali and later shifted to Gitarama.
+Meanwhile, however, a new Hutu government, based on the MRND and supporting parties, was formed in Kigali and later shifted to Gitarama (now Muhanga).

 The United Nations’ UNAMIR force was around 2,500 strong at the time.
 They watched helplessly, technically unable to intervene as this would breach their ‘monitoring’ mandate.
 After the murder of ten Belgian soldiers the force was cut to 250.
 On 30 April the UN Security Council spent eight hours discussing the Rwandan crisis – without ever using the word ‘genocide’.
 Had this term been used, they would have been legally obliged to ‘prevent and punish’ the perpetrators.
 Meanwhile tens of thousands of refugees were fleeing the country.